PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows_3rdparty_installers.rst

 - **GTest** :

 	If you want to build PCL tests, you need to download GTest and build it yourself.
 In this tutorial, we will not build tests.

-- **WxWidgets** :

-	In this tutorial, we will not use wxWidgets which is optional anyway.

 Once CMake has found all the needed dependencies, let's see the PCL specific CMake variables :